AbdullatifSadiq/zillowClone-react/README.md

 * React.js

 ## Setup
-To Run this application locally, after downloading the zip file and unzipping it just install the  and everything will run smoothly
+To Run this application locally, after downloading the zip file and unzipping it just install the node modules and everything will run smoothly
 Thank You.

 ## Live Demo